Lokal-Container/Lokal-Font-Repo-Template/check-fontbakery/ttf/fontbakery-check-LCDemo-A.md

 * 🍞 **PASS** All glyph paths have coordinates within bounds!
-</div></details><details><summary>🍞 <b>PASS:</b> Check glyphs do not have duplicate components which have the same x,y coordinates. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/glyf.html#com.google.fonts/check/glyf_non_transformed_duplicate_components">com.google.fonts/check/glyf_non_transformed_duplicate_components</a>)</summary><div>

->
->There have been cases in which fonts had faulty double quote marks, with each of them containing two single quote marks as components with the same x, y coordinates which makes them visually look like single quote marks.
->
->This check ensures that glyphs do not contain duplicate components which have the same x,y coordinates.
->
-* 🍞 **PASS** Glyphs do not contain duplicate components which have the same x,y coordinates.
 </div></details><details><summary>🍞 <b>PASS:</b> Does the font have any invalid feature tags? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/layout.html#com.google.fonts/check/layout_valid_feature_tags">com.google.fonts/check/layout_valid_feature_tags</a>)</summary><div>

 >